| Topic title |

 Research Topic Summary.

 Autotrophic bacteria are capable of fixing carbon dioxide (CO2) contributing to net-zero emissions and CO2 neutrality.
-In the absence of organic substrates, they can utilise CO2 and H2 as sole carbon and energy sources.
-The PhD project will be aimed at application and engineering of C. necator to produce enzymes and nutrients as feed additives.
-To produce these compounds directly from CO2, the central metabolism will be engineered with guidance provided by RNA-seq (transcriptomics), metabolite profiling (metabolomics) and flux analysis.
-The tricarboxylic acid (TCA) and rPP cycles will be analysed for itaconate and acrylate synthesis comparing carbon efficiency and the precursor availability.
-Combinatorial transcriptional engineering and genetically encoded transcription factor-based biosensor developed by our group will be used for metabolism characterisation of such nutrients as carotenoids (eg. lycopene), B group vitamins (e.g. myo-inositol) and optimisation of synthetic metabolic pathways.
+In the absence of organic substrates, it can utilise CO2 and H2 as sole carbon and energy sources.
+Due to its ability to store large amounts of reduced carbon in the form of polyhydroxybutyrate (PHB), C. necator is considered a promising host organism for the sustainable production of value-added compounds from CO2.
+The PhD project will be aimed at application and engineering of C. necator to produce added value products.
+Combinatorial transcriptional engineering and genetically encoded transcription factor-based biosensors will be used for metabolism characterisation of such nutrients as carotenoids (eg. lycopene), B group vitamins (e.g. myo-inositol) and optimisation of synthetic metabolic pathways.
 Development and optimisation of the aerobic CO2 fermentation process for bioproduction will play important part in the project.
 The project will be carried out within the Bioprocess Research Centre.
 The successful candidate will join a highly motivated and well-funded team of research scientists dedicated to the exploitation of industrially important microorganisms.
 PhD study will allow for training in a unique multidisciplinary environment, incorporating systems and synthetic biology, metabolic engineering, gas fermentation, biochemical and biophysical analytical techniques.

 |